Catskills Art Galleries & Exhibits

-GCCA is a county-wide not-for-profit arts service and programming organization representing all the arts.
-The Council promotes cultural events and hosts exhibits year round.
+CREATE is a county-wide not-for-profit arts service and programming organization representing all the arts.
+CREATE promotes cultural events and hosts exhibits year round.

 Catskill Mountain Foundation is a multi-disciplinary arts and culture center offering educational opportunities for all ages.
 The Foundation supports artists in the Catskills, promotes the development of arts within the community through residencies and focuses on economic revitalization through the arts.

 Housed in a beautifully renovated 19th-century mercantile building, the Center offers a full schedule of arts and cultural programming including workshops for children and adults, exhibitions, performances and readings.